vegaprotocol/specs/protocol/0000-validators-chosen-by-stake.md

 ## Multisig updates (and multisig weight updates if those are used)

+Vega will know initial multisig signer list (and weights) and watch for `signer added` and `signer removed` events to track which ethereum keys are present on multisig.
 Once (if) the ethereum multisig contract supports validator weights the vega node will watch for Ethereum events announcing the weight changing.
 Thus for each validator that is on the multisig contract it will know the validator score (weight) the ethereum multisig is using.
-Vega node will watch for multisig signer changes.

-We will have `network.numberMultisigSigners` represented on the multisig (currently `13`) but this could change.
+We will have `network.numberEthMultisigSigners` represented on the multisig (currently `13`) but this could change.

-In the reward calculation for the top `network.numberMultisigSigners` by `validator_score` (as seen on VEGA) use `min(validator_score, ethereum_multisig_val_score)` when calculating the final reward with `0` for those who are in the top `network.numberMultisigSigners` by score but *not* on the multisig contract.
+In the reward calculation for the top `network.numberMultisigSigners` by `validator_score` (as seen on VEGA) use `min(validator_score, ethereum_multisig_weight)` when calculating the final reward with `0` for those who are in the top `network.numberMultisigSigners` by score but *not* on the multisig contract.

 Thus a validator who is not there but should be has incentive to pay gas to update the multisig.
 Moreover a validator who's score has gone up substantially will want to do so as well.